gaojunran/hj/README.md

 ## Goals

-- Most of jj actions can be done with a single command, with reasonable default arguments.
+- Most actions (commit, push, rebase, ...) can be done with a single command, with reasonable default arguments.
-- Try my best to make jj compatible with git remote actions (pull, push, ...).
+- Try my best to make jj compatible with git remote actions (pull, push, create PRs...).
 Some bookmark actions are annoying, I make them implicit.
 - Integrate GitHub workflow into jj, (powered by gh cli).
-- Bring designable [starship](https://starship.rs/) prompt to jj.
 - Final goal: make a freshman user able to use jj **without any git knowledge**.

 MAKE **VERSION CONTROL** GREAT AGAIN!